 Like a standard website, there is no need to download the entire app.
-It can also be added on the home (even if the manipulation is not as easy as for a native application) to be accessible as a native application.
+It can also be added to the home (even if the manipulation is not as easy as for a native application) to be accessible as a native application.
 Finally, it can be viewed offline.

-As PWAs are websites, they therefore benefit from the same possibilities of referencing on search engines (and it seems that Google would even highlight PWA sites).
+As PWAs are websites, they, therefore, benefit from the same possibilities of referencing on search engines (and it seems that Google would even highlight PWA sites).